kevinnadar22/URL-Shortener-V2/README.md

 * `API_ID`: Get this value from [telegram.org](https://my.telegram.org/apps)
 * `API_HASH`: Get this value from [telegram.org](https://my.telegram.org/apps)
 * `ADMINS`: Your Telegram ID and ID of Users you want add as Admin.
 Separate each ID by comma.
-No space inbetween.
-Only user's ID added will be able to use the bot
 * `BOT_TOKEN`: Your bot token from @botfather
 * `MODE`: Select your preferred mode between droplink or mdisk.
 Enter exactly droplink or mdisk in lowercase
 * `DROPLINK_KEY`:  Get your DROPLINK_KEY from https://droplink.co/member/tools/api